mo-elfatih/consumer/README.md

         "name": "IT"
     }
 }**

 Response: Returns the created employee's JSON representation.
 Summary of URL Calls
-Here’s a summary table you can use for your GitHub documentation:

 HTTP Method	URL	Description
 GET	/api/employees/{id}	Get employee by ID